DiogoQueimado/LinuxSetupDQ/README.md

 5 - Download my Theme and the Change GDM Background.<br>
   - Yaru Colors <br>
   - Change GDM Background<br>
-The Yaru Themes will iniciate after downloading.
+The Yaru Themes will iniciate after downloading.<br>
-All Option that require internet connection will check the computer connection after you choose an option but before anything is done and the program will close if there isn't an internet connection
+All Options that require internet connection will check the computer connection after you choose an option but before anything is done and the program will close if there isn't an internet connection